cmu-pasta/fray-benchmark/README.md

 - Intel CPU is recommended for better performance
   - For AMD CPU, you need [extra configuration](https://github.com/rr-debugger/rr/wiki/Zen)

+# Get the Repo

+- You may clone this repository: `git clone --recurse-submodules -j8 https://github.com/cmu-pasta/fray-benchmark`.
+- You may also use the pre-configured container image that includes all the dependencies and tools to run the evaluation.
+  - `podman run -it --privileged leeleo3x/fray-benchmark bash`
+  - We need the `--privileged` flag to run nix and RR.

 # Build the Project

 - You may skip this step if you are using the pre-configured container image.